TrickMo C Variant Adopts TON Blockchain for Decentralized C2 and Expands Network Pivot Capabilities

 Show ▼

-A new variant of the TrickMo Android banking trojan, identified as TrickMo C, has transitioned its command-and-control (C2) infrastructure to The Open Network (TON) Blockchain, utilizing .adnl identities to evade traditional domain-based takedowns.
-The variant, observed in campaigns between January and February 2026 targeting banking and wallet users in France, Italy, and Austria, leverages TikTok-themed lures distributed via Facebook ads.
-TrickMo C retains core device-takeover capabilities, including credential phishing, keylogging, screen streaming, OTP suppression, and real-time remote control, while introducing a decentralized C2 layer and programmable network pivot functionalities.
-The shift to TON Blockchain C2 makes endpoint disruption significantly harder, and infected devices can now be repurposed as authenticated network pivots for reconnaissance and tunneling.
+A new variant of the TrickMo Android banking trojan, designated TrickMo C, has fully transitioned its command-and-control (C2) infrastructure to The Open Network (TON) Blockchain, using .adnl identities to evade traditional domain-based takedowns and embedding a native TON proxy at launch.
+The variant, identified in campaigns between January and February 2026, targeted banking and wallet users in France, Italy, and Austria via TikTok-themed lures distributed through Facebook ads and dropper apps impersonating Google Play Services.
+TrickMo C retains core device-takeover capabilities, including credential phishing, keylogging, screen streaming, OTP suppression, and real-time remote control, while expanding operational roles by incorporating a network-operative subsystem for reconnaissance and authenticated SSH tunneling and SOCKS5 proxying.
+Infected devices are repurposed as programmable network pivots, enabling lateral movement and traffic masquerading as originating from the victim's IP, thereby defeating IP-based fraud detection.

 Timeline